media-io/xml-schema/README.md

 **target_prefix**: The schema not define any prefix.
 It the `targetNamespace` is declared in the schema, this attribute is required.
 **store_generated_code**: Optional attribute for debug purpose.
 It store the generated Rust code into the file - the attribute value is the output filename.
 **log_level**: To configure the logger level at the the compile time - usefull if the XSD generate some bugs.
 Values can be `error`, `warn`, `info`, `debug`, `trace`.
+**module_namespace_mapping**: map a namespace to a Rust module.
+It can be present many times to map multiple namespaces to different Rust modules.